jduarte-refugehouse/foster-home-visit/docs/microservice-creation-guide.md

 # Guide: Creating a New Microservice Domain

+> **Quick Start:** Use the [Prompt for New Microservice](./prompt-for-new-microservice.md) in a new chat session, or follow this complete guide step-by-step.

 This guide walks you through creating a new microservice domain in the Refuge House multi-microservice platform.

 ## Overview